ByrneGR/Full-Stack---WindyGoGo/README.md

 README

-WindyGoGo is a clone of the popular crowdfunding site, Indiegogo.
+[Windygogo](https://aa-indiegoogoo.herokuapp.com/#/home). is a clone of the popular crowdfunding site, Indiegogo.
 The goal of WindyGoGo is to enhance my backend (Ruby on Rails) and frontend (React/Redux/CSS) skills by replicating an established successful web app and to showcase my abilitites as a developer.

 CONTACT